Contrary to the belief that ebooks are taking over the world, print and the written word are most decidedly not dead yet.

 Consider how the cover’s text works with any imagery you’ve chosen for your book cover.

-The book’s cover encapsulates the story or subject, and should communicate a lot to the viewer.
-If you’re going to choose a straightforward type design, choose an image or imagery that helps the viewer connect with the book and what it’s about.
+The book’s cover encapsulates the story or subject and should communicate a lot to the viewer.
+If you’re going to choose a straightforward type of design, choose an image or imagery that helps the viewer connect with the book and what it’s about.

 3. Text on photos

 A trend that continues to grow in popularity is incorporating text with a photo.